 Costa Rica is justly well-known for its national parks, wildlife and for being one of the best areas for birding on earth, with some 900 species, nearly 70 of which are found nowhere else.
 It is an intensely beautiful country of volcanic peaks separating quite distinct ecological zones, each with its characteristic flora and fauna.
 It would be impossible to cover all of this in a couple of weeks, but we aim to give you the best possible experience on this carefully designed itinerary.
-You will stay at top quality small hotels and lodges and will enjoy superb, easy birding with excellent local guides, but what makes the trip really special is that you will have your own knowledgeable driver/birding guide for the entirety your holiday.
+You will stay at top quality small hotels and lodges and will enjoy superb, easy birding with excellent local guides, but what makes the trip really special is that you will have your own knowledgeable driver/birding guide at your disposal, for the entirety of your holiday.

 Day 1 SAN JOSE

 Our representative will meet you at the airport and will provide transfer to Bougainvillea Hotel for your first night in Costa Rica.

 One night stay at BOUGAINVILLEA HOTEL – Breakfast and dinner included

 Here you will easily forget that you are just 15 minutes from downtown or the airport.
 Set amidst the coffee farms of Santo Domingo de Heredia, the hotel has extensive gardens dominated by tall trees and brightened by plentiful flowers.
 Hotel Bougainvillea has the charm you would expect of a family owned and operated hotel.
 Rooms are large with two double beds, a sitting area and the full range of facilities.
 Each has a balcony offering marvellous views of the mountains on one side and the San José skyline on the other.